j-vinnal/j-vinnal/README.md

 # 💫 About Me:
 Hi, I'm Jüri Vinnal, a Data Engineer with a passion for becoming a Full Stack Developer specializing in .NET and Next.js.<br><br>Skills and Technologies<br>-
-**Data Engineering:** Experienced in data processing, ETL pipelines, and data analysis.<br>- **Full Stack Development:** Currently expanding my skills in .NET and Next.js to build robust and scalable web applications.
+**Data Engineering:** Experienced in data processing, ETL pipelines, and data analysis.<br>- **Full Stack Development:** Currently expanding my skills in .NET and Next.js to build robust and scalable web applications.<br>-
-**Mobile Development:** Currently working on an Android mobile application using Kotlin.
-**Cloud Native Applications:** Analyzing multi-tenant architectures for my thesis.
+**Mobile Development:** Currently working on an Android mobile application using Kotlin.<br>- **Cloud Native Applications:** Analyzing multi-tenant architectures for my thesis.